 All sound buffers are zero, all APIs are inactive.
 But immediately after turning on the GX button, we see

-Those. very convenient - no need to run additional programs like Creative ALchemy and copy the dsound.dll file to each folder with the game.
-So the big question arises, why didn't Creative do this in their drivers?
-Moreover, in all new Sound Blaster Z/Zx/AE models, it does not use a hardware DSP processor to process EAX, but does it programmatically through a driver using simplified algorithms.
-Some people think that software sound processing is enough, because modern CPUs are much more powerful than 10-year-old sound card processors that processed sound in hardware.
-It's not like that at all.
-The CPU is optimized to process x86 commands, and the DSP processes the sound of the CPU much faster, as well as the video card performs rasterization faster than the CPU.
-The central processor is enough for simple algorithms, but high-quality reverb with many sound sources will take up too many resources of even a powerful CPU, which will affect the FPS drop in games.
-This has already been recognized by Microsoft and has already brought DSP sound processing back into Windows 8, as well as by Sony, which has added a separate 5D sound processing chip to its PS3.
+So, it's very convenientāyou don't need to launch additional programs like Creative ALchemy and copy the dsound.dll file to each game folder.
+The big question is, why didn't Creative implement this in their drivers?
+Moreover, in all new Sound Blaster Z/Zx/AE models, they don't use the hardware DSP processor for EAX processing, but instead do it in software via the driver using simplified algorithms.
+Some people believe that software sound processing is sufficient because modern CPUs are much more powerful than the processors in sound cards from 10 years ago, which processed sound in hardware.
+This is completely untrue.
+The CPU is optimized for x86 commands, and the DSP processes sound much faster than the CPU, just as a graphics card performs rasterization faster than the CPU.
+The CPU is sufficient for simple algorithms, but high-quality reverberation with multiple sound sources will consume too many resources, even for a powerful CPU, which will affect FPS in games.
+This has already been acknowledged by Microsoft and has already returned support for sound processing by DSP processors to Windows 8, as well as Sony, which added a separate chip for processing 3D sound to its PS5 console.

 second method

 This option is suitable for users of the built-in sound card in the motherboard, which is the majority.
-There is such a project DSOAL - this is a software emulation of DirectSound3D and EAX using OpenAL (OpenAL must be installed on the system) that does not require hardware acceleration.
+There is such a project - this is a software emulation of DirectSound3D and EAX using OpenAL (OpenAL must be installed on the system) that does not require hardware acceleration.
 If your sound chip has some hardware features for sound processing, then they will be used automatically.
 The program works so well that through it EAX earned me on all the old games where there is a check mark EAX in the settings.
 This is what the AIDA64 window looks like if you copy the DSOAL files to the program folder:

-If this did not happen and you have a picture, as in the very first screenshot, then native Windows dsound.dll does not allow to intercept the API, as it was in my case.
-Then this method will help - you will need to boot from some Windows Live-CD image and delete the file dsound.dll not without the help of the Unlocker utility (after making a copy in case of a rollback) from the directory C:WindowsSysWOW64 and write instead the very dsoal-aldrv.dll ΠΈ dsound.dll.
-I did this for me, both Windows itself and all games worked without failures and it’s even more convenient - you don’t need to copy these files to the folders with games every time, in extreme cases, you can return your native dsound.dll in place.
+If this did not happen and you have a picture like in the very first screenshot, then it is native Windows dsound.dll It doesn't allow the API to be intercepted, as it did in my case.
+Then this method will help - you'll need to boot from some Windows Live-CD image and delete the file dsound.dll not without the help of the Unlocker utility (after making a copy in case of a rollback) from the directory FROM:WindowsSysWOW64 and write instead the very dsoal-aldrv.dll Šø dsound.dllI did the same for me, as for myself.
+Windows, and all the games worked without any problems and itās even more convenient - you donāt need to copy these files to the game folders every time, in extreme cases, you can return the original one back dsound.dll in place.
 True, this method is suitable if you do not use other ASUS or Creative sound cards, because in this case DirectSound3D will always work for you only through DSOAL, and not through the native driver or ALchemy.

 You can listen to DSOAL in this video:

-It turns out that Realtech, unlike ASUS and Creative sound cards, supports some other I3DL2 (not every Realtech datasheet says this).
-I3DL2 (Interactive 3D Audio Level 2) is an open industry standard for working with 3D interactive audio, it is an extension for DirectSound3D to work with reverb and occlusion.
-In principle, an analogue of EAX, but it sounds more pleasant - more pleasant reverberation in step games when a character runs through a cave or castle, more realistic sounding of surround sound in rooms.
-So if the old game runs on Windows XP, then I play only on XP, in case the sound engine can use I3DL2.
-Although DSOAL is an open project and anyone can improve it, it will never be able to use I3DL2, because.
-OpenAL does not work with I3DL2, only EAX 1-5.
-But there is good news - starting with Windows 8, I3DL2 is included in XAudio 2.7 library.
-So the sound in new games under Windows 10 will be better than under Windows 7.
+It turns out that Realtek, unlike ASUS and Creative sound cards, also supports something called I3DL2 (not every Realtek datasheet mentions this).
+I3DL2 (Interactive 3D Audio Level 2) is an open industry standard for 3D interactive sound; it's an extension to DirectSound3D for reverb and occlusion.
+It's basically the same as EAX, but it sounds nicerāmore pleasant reverberation in games, like footsteps when a character runs through a cave or castle, and more realistic surround sound in rooms.
+So, if an older game runs on Windows XP, I only play on XP.
+Maybe the sound engine will be able to use I3DL2.
+DSOAL, although an open source project and anyone can improve it, will never be able to use I3DL2, since OpenAL doesn't work with I3DL2, only with EAX 1-5.
+But there's good news: starting with Windows 8 I3DL2 included in .
+So the sound in new games is under Windows 10 it will be better than under Windows 7.

 And finally, I want to remind you that all these 3D sound technologies were developed for headphones, you will practically not hear 2D sound on 3 speakers.
 To enjoy detailed sound level headphones SVEN AP860 do not fit, from inexpensive headphones you need to start with Axelvox HD 241 - there will be a difference with SVEN AP860like heaven and earth.
 Here's how to orient yourself.